Introduction

 s

-stands for substitute command/
+stands for the substitute command/

 is an idiomatic delimiter character to separate various portions of the commandREGEXP